Willmo3/walc-model/README.md

 ### `bytecode_generator::generate`
 Given an AST, returns a stream of Walc bytecode.
-This function is intended to serve as a reference for other implementations.
-In many cases, it will be ideal to write translation functions on the frontend -- for instance, in a WebAssembly environment, where data transports can dominate computation time, translating to bytecode before using walc-model may be ideal.
+In some cases, it may be ideal to write translation functions on the frontend -- for instance, in a WebAssembly environment, where data transports can dominate computation time.

 #### Params:
 - ast: `&ASTNode`